Emphatically ~~ GONE !

 During my poverty days after the privy pit I used to eat HUGE bowls of Ramen Noodles, at a total cost of twenty-seven cents.
 I’d feel full, in the sense of my stomach feeling jam packed, but I wouldn’t feel satisfied.
 I’ve tried taking vitamins when I eat cheap food, to produce a satisfied feeling.
 It helps a little, but not enough.

 What makes brown rice so great is that it’s satisfying.
 It makes my body feel as if it has what it needs.
 Plus, I think brown rice scours the gastrointestinal system because after two weeks of eating brown rice there’s a fresh feeling.
+I like the fresh feeling, and Iike the weight gone.

 “Cherish the music that stirs in your heart, the beauty that forms in your mind, the loveliness that drapes your purest thoughts, for out of them will grow all delightful conditions, all heavenly environment; of these, if you but remain true to them, your world will at last be built.”
 James Allen.